m-haziq/django-rest-swagger-docs/README.md

 # Comprehensive approach to django-rest-swagger 2 using both FBV and CBV

+This project provides a beginner's guide to django rest swagger 2 with function based views as well as class based views.
+It provides  building the project from scratch.
+For those who want to integrate Django Rest Swagger into an existing project, head straight to: [Integrating Django Rest Swagger](https://github.com/m-haziq/django-rest-swagger-docs#integrating-django-rest-swagger) .

 ## Getting Started
 Before we start, we need this to be installed: